cydriclopez/docker-ng-dev/README.md

 VMs and containers have been [around for a while](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016).
 They predate [Docker](https://www.docker.com/).
 There are other Docker [alternative projects](https://www.containiq.com/post/docker-alternatives).
 Most are [OCI compliant](https://opencontainers.org/) projects.

-Early on [Linux](https://www.linuxfoundation.org/) got to have the foundational code pieces in namespace, cgroup, unionfs, and chroot to make VMs and containers possible.
+Early on, [Linux](https://www.linuxfoundation.org/) got to have the foundational code pieces in namespace, cgroup, unionfs, and chroot to make VMs and containers possible.
 In Linux there is no need to use a VM to run Docker.
 [Docker Compose](https://docs.docker.com/compose/) is a tool for conveniently wiring together multi-container Docker applications using a YAML text file.
 [LXD](https://linuxcontainers.org/), [Kubernetes](https://kubernetes.io/), [Swarm](https://docs.docker.com/engine/swarm/), and etc. extend containers into nodes spanning multiple servers.
 This area in IT is a fast moving train that is quite fun to ride.

 Docker is an application deployment technology.
 With Docker you can choose a pre-built image then copy your application into this image, including all the codes, libraries and dependencies that your application needs.
 In Docker you script, using a Dockerfile, the build process of your application image.
 A container is the running instance of the docker image.
 Checkout the [Docker documentation](https://docs.docker.com/).
 It is quite comprehensive.

 I recommend <ins>***using only Docker Official Images***</ins> to keep away from malicious codes and vulnerabilities.
 You can also use images from companies you trust.

 Docker is also an application development technology.
 These days it makes a lot of sense to install software dev tools into a Docker image.
-With experience you learn the pros and cons of using Docker in app dev.

-The beauty of it is that when a new version of the tool comes out, you can use a variation of the steps below to use an image of this new version.
+The nice thing about it is that when a new version of the tool comes out, you can just create an image of this new version.

+The key to using Docker in development is to bind mount your main project folder into a folder in the Docker image using the --volume or -v option.
+Once you have this mapping done then use the --workdir or -w option to declare this folder inside the Docker image as the working folder.

+It is now recommended to use the --mount option to mount local host folders into a Docker container but I find it requiring more parameters.
+The --volume or -v option is just simpler.
+In the official documentation it says that there is [no plan to deprecate](https://docs.docker.com/engine/reference/commandline/run/#add-bind-mounts-or-volumes-using-the---mount-flag) --volume or -v option.

 The way I prefer to use Docker for development purposes is to keep the image lean.
 To make it work takes 5 steps:
 1. Git clone this project, then type ***cd docker-ng-dev/docker***
 2. Build the image using the Dockerfile ***angular.dockerfile***
 3. Create your main Angular project folder with ***mkdir -p ~/Projects/ng***
-4. Add an alias entry in your ~/.bashrc file as shown belown
+4. Add an alias entry in your ~/.bashrc file as shown below
 5. Reload your ~/.bashrc file with the command:   ***.   ~/.bashrc***

 After step 5 you can run the alias command: ***angular***<br/>
-You will now be in the Node-Angular container.
-To exit type ***exit***
+You will now be in the Angular-Node container.
+To exit type ***exit***.

-The docker file ***docker/angular.dockerfile*** is fully commented:
+The docker file ***docker/angular.dockerfile*** is fully commented.
 ```dockerfile
 # angular.dockerfile
 # Dockerize your Angular dev environment